 I like the idea of so many people turning the page on the calendar at the same time.
 I like illusion of the fresh start.
 I like the bravery of waking up in a new year.
 I like it when someone with a corny sense of humor says they’re taking the rest of the year off on Dec.
 31. I like that we’re all very slow time travelers.

 I like reading ridiculous newspaper articles about the trends and events that will drive the year ahead, as if history had an itinerary.
 I like retrospectives of things I just lived through, because they make me feel superior for paying attention.
-I like retrospectives of things I didn’t know about until just now, because they make me feel realized that I got in under the wire.
-I like the way all the media I’ve bought in the last year now have a sudden vintage feel because they were produced “last year” — even if they’re on a few weeks old.
+I like retrospectives of things I didn’t know about until just now, because they make me feel that I got in under the wire.
+I like the way all the media I’ve bought in the last year now have a sudden vintage feel because they were produced “last year” — even if they’re only a few weeks old.

 I like good luck charms.
 I like omens and signs and portents.
 I like trying to guess what’s coming — rattling the present for the tell-tale jangle that tells me what I’m about to open up.
 I like knowing I’m wrong.
 I like that the future in front of me is weirder than the one in my head.